 Symptoms & Signs of Alcoholism

-Alcohol addiction symptoms can be pretty hard to spot.
+Alcohol addiction symptoms can sometimes be hard to spot.
 Unlike illegal drugs, alcohol is a common and accepted part of our society and culture.
 Plenty of people in the UK drink regularly and some may even appear to be an alcoholic at one time in their life, for example when first going to university, but then get over it very quickly.

 Even for professionals, it can sometimes be difficult to immediately tell the difference between an alcoholic and somebody who just likes to drink regularly but has control of the habit.

 Some of the most common signs of an alcoholic include:

 - Alcohol denial signs, such as hiding alcohol, or pretending they aren’t drinking